 #MeToo in Spain: Activism and Social Issues.
 A study of contemporary issues regarding social rights.
 Racism, discrimination, gender violence, public health and education, worker´s rights, ethics and politics, etc.

-Short Stories and Micro Stories: Story-Telling in Spanish.
+Short Fiction in Spanish.
 This course will use examples of short fiction from the Middle Ages to the modern period in order to showcase how stories are narrated in Spanish.
 The themes used to explain Spanish short fiction will be: medieval wisdom and knowledge, realistic pragmatism, and modern aesthetics.
 Readings: Colecciones de cuentos medievales, Don Juan Manuel-El Conde Lucanor, Galdos-La novela en el tranvía, Luis Landero-”Mi experiencia estética”.

 Spanish Art and the Importance of Andalusia (Velázquez, Valdés Leal, Alonso Cano, Murillo, Picasso).
 Some of the most important works of art in Spain originated in Andalusia.
 This class will focus on the characteristics of Andalusian artists throughout history and will analyze the relationship between art and cultural history of the region.